-“Location of a New Secondary School In North Kensington” authored by James Masini supposedly considered and compared six possible sites in North Kensington to host a new academy – Barlby Road Primary School, St Mary’s/Middle Row Primary Schools, the Princess Louise Hospital site, the Kensal Gasworks site and the Latimer site.
+“Location of a New Secondary School In North Kensington” authored by James Masini supposedly considered and compared six possible sites in North Kensington to host a new academy – Barlby Road Primary School site, St Mary’s/Middle Row Primary Schools site, the Princess Louise Hospital site, the Kensal Gasworks site and the Latimer site.

-Having perfunctorily excluded the other five sites Masini recommended the Latimer site (ie Lancaster Green) as the site for the Academy.
+Having scarcely (if at all) considered the other five sites Masini recommended the Latimer site (ie Lancaster Green) as the site for the Academy.

 “Development is likely to take place within the next 3-5 years in line with Central Government Funding making this the most realistic and achievable location for a new Secondary School.
 The Latimer site is also the only area with space to commence development within the next 5 years, due to the relatively insignificant amount of demolition required.”

 According to a Council newsletter published in July 2011, all of these sites, together with the Silchester Garages site and the Virgin Active site (a former school) in Lancaster Road were “carefully examined but ruled out” by the KALC planners.
 However there is no evidence of any modelling or feasibilty studies apart from the one conducted at Lancaster Green, at any of the other sites which were allegedly considered, either before or after Massini’s study.

 Another inconsistency of the Masini study is that the Working Group on Secondary Provision in North Kensington had already identified the Lancaster West site for the academy in a report to the OSC on Family and Children’s Services in November 2008, several months before Masini supposedly performed his exploratory study.

 5th May 2009 – McAslan Initial Design Workshop